lgiese/lgiese.boat.io/index.md

             <img src="assets/icons/sensor.png" width="50%" height="75%" alt=""/>
             </span></a>
 			<div class="content">
-				<h3>Sensors</h3>
+				<h3>Equipment</h3>
-				<p>In this menu you find informations about Lidar, Sonar, tamperature sensors and camera and how to use them on the Raspberry Pi</p>
+				<p>In this menu you find informations about the sensor equipment (Lidar, sonar, camera and temperature sensor) and how to use them together with a Raspberry Pi.</p>
 			</div>
 		</article>
 		<article>